transmission/transmission/README.md

 Transmission Ocular is a fork of the free BitTorrent client.
 It comes in several flavors, but this is purely for MacOS users.

-Visit https://transmissionbt.com/ for more information.
+Visit https://transmissionbt.com/ for more information about Transmission.

 ## Building